codefuse-ai/Awesome-Code-LLM/README.md

 - "Comparing Robustness Against Adversarial Attacks in Code Generation: LLM-Generated vs. Human-Written" [2024-11] [[paper](https://arxiv.org/abs/2411.10565)]

 - "On the Adversarial Robustness of Instruction-Tuned Large Language Models for Code" [2024-11] [[paper](https://arxiv.org/abs/2411.19508)]

+- "What You See Is Not Always What You Get: An Empirical Study of Code Comprehension by Large Language Models" [2024-12] [[paper](https://arxiv.org/abs/2412.08098)]

 ### Interpretability